© 2017 by Rabbi Dr. Zvi Aviner

 But one may be ‘righteous’ in ELKM’s eyes, yet evil’ in YHVH’s eyes. .

 Examples: On Noah it is said: : :

 “Noah found face in YHVH eyes,” (Genesis 6: 8)

 “Noah was a righteous man, with ELKM Noah walked (Genesis 6:9)

-Noah was ‘righteous’ in ELKM’s eyes, since he walked in His Laws.
+Noah was ‘righteous’ in ELKM’s eyes, because he walked in His Laws.

-And he found face in YHVH’s eyes, because he was so merciful and compassionate that he would take care of the animals and the peoples in His Ark,
+Noah also found face in YHVH’s eyes, because he was compassionate and merciful enough to care for animals and peoples.